Swati2702/Disaster-Prediction-from-tweets/README.md

 # Approach:

-1. Preprocess data:\\
+1. Preprocess data:
   a.
-Used Weight of Evidence(WOE) encoding to encode keywords and location.\\
+Used Weight of Evidence(WOE) encoding to encode keywords and location.
   b.
 Used TF-IDF vectorizer to encode tweets.

-2. Models Used - Used an ensemble of the following methods:
+2. Models Used - Used an ensemble of the following models to create a two tier model:
   a.
 Ridge Classifier
   b.
 Support Vector Machine(SVM)
   c.
 Decision Tree